 Keto Diet Safety and Precautions

-The adoption of the keto diet is largely safe.
+The keto diet appears largely safe.
 However, it might have unintended consequences for some people.
-For instance, the keto diet might cause kidney stones, constipation, mineral deficiencies, and dehydration.
+For instance, this diet might cause kidney stones, constipation, mineral deficiencies, and dehydration.
 People who have kidney disease or problems should exercise caution or avoid the keto diet because it is likely to exacerbate their condition.